galaxyproject/training-material/topics/metagenomics/tutorials/nanopore-16S-metagenomics/tutorial.md

 # Analyze taxonomic assigment

-Once we have assigned the corresponding taxa to each sequence, the next step is to be able to properly visualize the data, for which we will use the __Krona__ tool ({% cite Ondov_2011 %}).
-Previosuly it is necessary to adjust the format of the data output from __Kraken2__.
+Once we have assigned the corresponding taxa to each sequence, the next step is to properly visualize the data, for which we will use the __Krona__ tool ({% cite Ondov_2011 %}).
+But before that, we need to adjust the format of the data output from __Kraken2__.

 > ### {% icon hands_on %} Hands-on: Task description
 >